prometheusresearch/baseline-codebase/src/rex.instrument/README.rst

 ``instrument_calculationmethod_default_module_list``
     This setting is a list that controls which Python standard modules are automatically imported and made available to Python calculation expressions.
-This setting defaults to a PRISMH-compliant list of: ``re``, ``math``, ``cmath``, and ``datetime``.
+This setting defaults to a RIOS-compliant list of: ``re``, ``math``, ``cmath``, and ``datetime``.